johnbender/mario/README.md

 hats
 ----
 Mario has different abilities with different hats, each hat is tied to the current operating system.
 To start Mario can only escape file paths properly for nix operating systems and there's still testing to be done on the windows version, but there will be more to come.
-To make sure of Mario's version of his abilities on your platform you might do the following:
+To make use of Mario's version of his abilities on your platform you might do the following:

     Mario::Platform.current.shell_escape_path('C:\Some Path\With Some Spaces.filext')